The reverse mathematics of the Thin set and Erd\H{o}s-Moser theorems: Introduction

 \begin{definition}[Ascending descending sequence] Given a linear order~$(L, <_L)$, an \emph{ascending} (\emph{descending}) sequence is a set~$S$ such that for every~$x <_\Nb y \in S$, $x <_L y$ ($x >_L y$). $\ads$ is the statement ``Every infinite linear order admits an infinite ascending or descending sequence''. \end{definition}

 Bovykin and Weiermann~\cite{Bovykin2005strength} proved Ramsey's theorem for pairs as follows: Given a coloring~$f : [\Nb]^2 \to 2$, we can see~$f$ as a tournament~$T$ such that whenever~$x <_\Nb y$, $T(x,y)$ holds if and only if~$f(x,y) = 1$.
 Any $T$-transitive set $H$ can be seen as a linear order $(H, \prec)$ such that for every~$x <_\Nb y$: ~$x \prec y$ if and only if~$f(x,y) = 1$.
 Any infinite ascending or descending sequence is $f$-homogeneous.
 It is therefore natural to study the ascending descending sequence principle together with the Erd\H{o}s-Moser theorem.
 Lerman, Solomon and Towsner~\cite{Lerman2013Separating} proved that $\emo$ does not imply $\ads$ over~$\rca$, while Hirschfeldt and Shore~\cite{Hirschfeldt2007Combinatorial} proved that $\ads$ does not imply $\emo$.
 The second author asked~\cite{Patey2016weakness} whether any of $\fs^2$, $\ts^2_\omega$, or $\ts^2_3$ implies $\emo$ over~$\rca$.
-We answer this question negatively.
+We answer this question negatively, even for stable restrictions of the Erd\H{o}s-Moser theorem.

 \begin{theorem} Over $\rca$, $\wkl + \coh + \ts^2_4 + (\forall n)(\exists k)\ts^n_k + (\forall n)\fs^n$ implies none of $\semo$, $\sts^2_3$ and $\sads$. \end{theorem}

 In Theorem \ref{thm:many-and-ts24-not-sem-and-many}, $\sts^2_k$, $\semo$ and $\sads$ denote the restriction of $\ts^2_k$, $\emo$ and $\ads$ to stable colorings, respectively.
 A coloring $f : [\omega]^2 \to k$ is \emph{stable} if for every $x \in \omega$, $\lim_s f(x, s)$ exists.
 In the case of $\sads$, this yields the statement ``Every linear order of type $\omega+\omega^{*}$ has an infinite ascending or descending sequence.'' $\coh$ is the statement ``For every sequence of sets $\vec R=(R_0, R_1, \dots)$, there is an infinite set $C$ such that $C \subseteq^{*} R_i$ or $C \subseteq^{*} \overline{R}_i$ for every $i \in \omega$.''
 Such set $C$ is called \emph{$\v R$-cohesive}